soijen/soijen.github.io/_products/en/cards-letters/Vermont/chester-cards.md

 ---
-title: Chester Vermont Cityscape | Blank Note Card Set | 6 A2 Cards + Envelopes
+title: Chester Vermont Cityscape | Blank Greeting Card Set
-name: Chester Vermont Cityscape | Blank Note Card Set | 6 A2 Cards + Envelopes
+name: Chester Vermont Cityscape | Blank Greeting Card Set
-description: This Chester cityscape blank note card set highlights the iconic buildings and monuments in Chester, Vermont.
-Reprinted with care on thick, archival, environmentally friendly paper.
+description: This Chester greeting card set highlights the iconic buildings and monuments in Chester, Vermont.
+A great all-purpose card to keep in touch with friends and family.
+Features the Chester Village Green and Common, the Historical Society, Whiting Library, Hearse House, Stone Village Historic Distric, and more.
+Made in USA.
 imagePath: \assets\images\products\cards\chester
 image: 1
 image2: 1